Point Lillias

-Point Lillias is a narrow peninsula jutting southwards from the northern coast of Corio Bay, near the city of Geelong, in Victoria, Australia.
-It was formed by a southward trending tongue of lava from the volcanic flows of the Werribee Plains.
+Point Lillias is a narrow peninsula jutting southwards from the northern coast of Corio Bay, north of the city of Geelong, in Victoria, Australia.
+It was formed by a southward-trending tongue of lava from the volcanic flows of the Werribee Plains.
 The seaward end of the peninsula forms a low cliff fringed by shelly beach ridges.
-Forming the end of the same lava tongue 500 m to the south is a small basalt island known as Bird Rock, connected by a submerged shoal to the peninsula.
-Point Lillias adjoins the evaporation ponds of Cheetham Salt's saltworks at Avalon.
+Forming the end of the same lava tongue, 500 metres to the south, is a small basalt island known as Bird Rock, connected by a submerged shoal to the peninsula.
+Point Lillias adjoins the evaporation ponds of the Cheetham saltworks at Avalon.
 It is listed as a wetland of international importance under the Ramsar Convention as part of the Port Phillip Bay (Western Shoreline) and Bellarine Peninsula Ramsar Site.

 Geological significance

 Point Lillias illustrates the development of coastal features on a lava surface.
 Although the adjacent coastline has developed through the submergence of the edge of the Werribee lava plain, Bird Rock is the only emergent, offshore remnant of the lava flows.